sveltejs/language-tools/README.md

 # Svelte for VS Code

-Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utlising the svelte language server.
+Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the svelte language server.

 ## Features